Bionicbabes/Mapping_Earthquakes/README.md

 - First we went out and got the boundaries of the tetonic plates and added them as a layer to our map that can be tooggled with a button
 - Then we wented to narrow our visualiztion with and look more specifically in to the earthquakes that made a magnitude of < 4.5.
+- Then we had to add a third map style, we choose:
+      1. Streets
+      2. Satellite
+      3. Dark

 # **Summary**